2SmartCloud/2smart-cloud-esp8266-boilerplate/lib/homie/property/README.md

 # PROPERTY_TYPE

-Перечисление для разделения свойств на типы.
+An enumeration for separating properties into types.

 ## values

-- OPTION - свойство для опций, настроек и т.д.
+- OPTION - property for options, settings, etc.
-- TELEMETRY - свойство которое только публикует значения и не считывает их.
+- TELEMETRY - a property that only publishes values and does not read them.
-- SENSOR - свойства для сенсоров.
+- SENSOR - properties for sensors.

 ***